Fall raspberries are SOLD OUT for 2017.

 Stade’s Farm offers U-pick summer and fall raspberries.
-The summer crop begins early July and the fall crop begins in mid-August and continues to produce until the first frost, which generally early to mid-October.
+The summer crop begins early July and the fall crop begins in mid-August and continues to produce until early to mid-October.

 Stade’s has 2 acres of prime picking of this popular fruit available for your enjoyment!
 We have four varieties of summer raspberries and six varieties of fall berries helping to extend the picking season.
 Be sure to sign up for our email updates and also watch our website, Facebook, Twitter and our Newsletter for the most up-to-date information on picking conditions and availability.